SenaThenu/social-media-grower/README.md

 Simple.
 Go to the *Releases* section of this repository and go to the latest release page.
 Under assets, download the `social_media_grower_for_windows.zip`.
 Then, extract it and run `social_media_grower.exe`!

 ### MacOS 🍎 | Linux 🐧
 Oops.
-Unfortunately, there isn't a bundled up executable for these operating systems, yet.
+Unfortunately, there isn't a bundled-up executable for these operating systems, yet.
-So, you need python installed on your computer.
+So, you need Python installed on your computer.
 Afterwards, follow these steps:
 1. Download the source code from the *Releases* section and open the directory
 2. Run `pip install -r requirements.txt` to install dependencies
 3. Then, execute the application: `python main.py`

 ## Privacy Policy 🔏
 All your credentials are stored within the source code and aren't shared with anyone.
 You can prove this by reading the source code.
-As long as you keep this program in your computer, they can be exposed.
+As long as you keep this program on your computer, they can't be exposed.

 <!-- CONTRIBUTING -->
 ## Contributing 👋